 6. How Consistent Mealtimes Can Improve Your Toddler’s Eating Habits

 Just like their sleep schedule, toddlers thrive when mealtime and snack time are consistent.
-They should eat 3 balanced meals each day (focus on vegetables, healthy grains and lean proteins) and maybe 1 or 2 snacks.
+They should eat three balanced meals each day (focus on vegetables, healthy grains, and lean proteins) and maybe 1 or 2 snacks.
 Start your toddler’s morning with a balanced breakfast served at the same time and place to make eating a regular ritual.
 Consistent mealtimes and snacks help toddlers establish a positive relationship with food, which leads to healthy eating habits.

 7. How to Communicate a Daily Routine to Your Toddler